Cedric Richmond: Louisiana legislature

-Richmond was elected and served as the Louisiana State Representative for the 101st district (Orleans Parish) from 2000 to 2011.
+Richmond was elected and served as a member of the Louisiana House of Representatives from the 101st district (Orleans Parish) from 2000 to 2011.
 He was elected shortly after his 27th birthday and was one of the youngest legislators ever to serve in Louisiana when he took office.
-He served as the Chairman of the Committee on Judiciary and a member of the Ways and Means, House Executive, and Legislative Audit Advisory committees.
+He served as the chairman of the House Committee on Judiciary and as a member of the House Ways and Means Committee, House Executive Committee, and the Legislative Audit Advisory Council.

 U.S. House of Representatives

-In 2010, Richmond was elected to the US House of Representatives from Louisiana's 2nd congressional district for the first time.
+Richmond was elected to the US House of Representatives from Louisiana's 2nd congressional district for the first time in 2010.
 He took office in 2011.
 He was reelected in 2012, 2014, 2016, 2018, and 2020.
+In 2012, Richmond publicly opposed a plan for Louisiana to redirect federal hurricane-recovery funds toward Superdome renovations, specifically raising concerns about the priorities of the Louisiana Stadium and Exposition District's facility funding.

-On June 9, 2014, Richmond introduced the Honor Flight Act (H.R.
-4812; 113th Congress), a bill that would direct the Transportation Security Administration (TSA) to establish a process for providing expedited and dignified passenger screening services for veterans traveling on an Honor Flight to visit war memorials that had been built to honor their service.
+On June 9, 2014, Richmond introduced the Honor Flight Act, a bill that would direct the Transportation Security Administration (TSA) to establish a process for providing expedited and dignified passenger screening services for veterans traveling on an Honor Flight to visit war memorials that had been built to honor their service.

 That year Richmond defended his Republican colleague Vance McAllister, who had become embroiled in an alleged adultery scandal.
-It was a rare across-the-aisle gesture.
 Richmond said that he associated the controversy around McAllister with "gotcha moments" in which the "two parties in this country have gone overboard...and taken joy in the pain of their supposed opponents".

 Richmond was one of a few Democrats who voted to authorize the Keystone XL pipeline.
-He is the fifth-biggest recipient of money from fossil fuel donors among House Democrats.
-The League of Conservation Voters gave him one of the lowest ratings for any Democrat in Congress.
+In 2020, he was described as the fifth-biggest recipient of money from fossil fuel donors among House Democrats.
+The League of Conservation Voters gave him one of the lowest ratings of all Democratic members of Congress.

-Richmond has been active in the Congressional Black Caucus, made up of African-American legislators who work together to have their views heard.
-On November 30, 2016, he was elected chair of the caucus for the 115th United States Congress.
+Richmond was active in the Congressional Black Caucus.
+On November 30, 2016, he was elected chair of the Congressional Black Caucus for the 115th United States Congress.

-On December 18, 2019, Richmond voted to impeach President Donald Trump.
+On December 18, 2019, Richmond voted for the first impeachment of Donald Trump.

 Elections

 2008

 Richmond came in third place in the seven-candidate primary election for the Democratic nomination for Louisiana's 2nd congressional district, behind U.S. Representative William J. Jefferson and television newscaster Helena Moreno.
-During a primary debate, Richmond accused Moreno of drug use, and she attacked him based on his disqualification from the 2005 New Orleans City Council "D" district election.
+During a primary debate, Richmond accused Moreno of drug use, and she criticized him for his disqualification from the 2005 New Orleans City Council "D" district election.

 Later in 2008, the Louisiana Supreme Court suspended Richmond's law license for six months in a 5–2 decision.
 It found that he had falsified a sworn statement claiming more than two years of residency in New Orleans's "D" district in order to be eligible for the district's city council seat.